The industrial revolution began in Britain and then slowly spread across the world over the span of a few centuries.

 As a result, colonization of Africa began to rapidly increase around 1884 after the Berlin Conference, during which diplomats decided how to divide Africa among European imperialists like Britain, France, Belgium, Spain, Portugal and Germany.

-Although only 10 percent of Africa was under European control in 1870, by 1914 it had increased to nearly 90% of the continent.
+Although only 10 percent of Africa was under European control in 1870, by 1914 it had increased to nearly 90 percent of the continent.

 As a result of this colonization and exploitation, Africa wasn’t industrialized and continued as a primarily agrarian society, with African farmers being forced to grow cash crops such as cocoa, coffee, sugar, peanuts, cotton, rubber, tea, palm oil, timber and tobacco, instead of food, leading to widespread hunger and malnutrition in Africa.